emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 !!! tip ""
 	To output a centimeter accurate position, Reach should be in RTK mode.
 Refer to the article [How RTK works](rtk-introduction.md) to learn more.

-Configure Reach RS+ unit to act as a rover in RTK.
+Configure Reach unit to act as a rover in RTK.

+??? note "Getting corrections from Reach RS2 base on Reach RS2 rover"
+	Set up RTK communication between 2 Reach RS2 units over LoRa radio [following this video guide](https://youtu.be/-K32ayVmH6U).

-??? note "Getting corrections from Reach RS+ base"
+??? note "Getting corrections from Reach RS+ base on Reach RS+ rover"
 	Set up RTK communication between 2 Reach RS+ units over LoRa radio [following this video guide](https://youtu.be/4GfUDoDwEAE).

 ??? note "Getting corrections from NTRIP/CORS"
 	Configure [NTRIP/CORS network as a source of positioning corrections](ntrip-workflow.md) for Reach rover.

-##Pairing Reach RS+ with an Android device
+##Pairing Reach with an Android device

-**Access Reach RS+ rover using ReachView**
+**Access Reach rover using ReachView**

 ??? note "Connecting to Reach with iOS/Android device"